 Let’s say I’m your prospect.

 You have me stored in Salesforce as a Lead with my email address as email@example.com.
-We talk about your products, but ultimately I decide not to go with them right now because I have Gregg, Michael, John and Matt asking me for help in a variety of different projects.
+We talk about your products, but ultimately I decide not to go with them right now because I have other team members asking me for help in a variety of different projects.
 I clearly don’t have the bandwidth to make this decision right now, so I hold off.

 About a week later, I decide I’m ready to buy.
 But I forget who I spoke to at your company because I’m frazzled from pulling a few all nighters to get all of those projects finished.
 So I fill out a new contact form, but this time I use firstname.lastname@example.org, which is my business-casual email address.

 Your standard Salesforce Web-to-Lead form and the web forms that you’ve built with Marketo, Eloqua or Pardot will not prevent a duplicate record from being created.
 Why?
 Because all of these systems use exact-match email address duplicate prevention.

 Now you have my information in your system (or systems) as two or more different records.

 Let’s take a look at how this exact scenario would play out.